 Trust me, it’s so rewarding to make your own breakfast cinnamon buns, and I guarantee the whole family will love this recipe.

 The first step is to measure all your ingredients into small bowls.
-Then, sort them out in three different areas so you don’t get confused.
+Then, place them in different spots so you don’t get confused.

 Group your ingredients for: